mikirobles/MidiVolumeMixer/README.md

 A Windows application that allows you to control application volumes using a MIDI controller.

+## Download

+You can download the latest version of MIDI Volume Mixer from the [Releases](https://github.com/mikirobles/midi-volume-mixer/releases) page.

+Two download options are available:

+- **ZIP file** - Complete package with all dependencies (recommended)
+- **Standalone EXE** - May require .NET 6.0 Runtime to be installed separately

 ## Features

 - Connect to any MIDI input device